hlship/cli-tools/README.md

 The body here just prints out the values passed in.

+## Abbreviated Commands

+Feel free to give your commands long names; when `dispatch` is identifying a command to invoke from the provided name on the command line, it will find any commands whose name contains the provided name; so `app-admin conf` would work, as would `app-admin c` ... as long as there aren't multiple matches for the substring.

+When there are multiple matches, `dispatch` will abort and the error message will identify which commands matched the provided string.

+Exception: when the provided command name _exactly_ matches a command's name, then that command will be used even if that command name is itself a prefix or substring of some other command name.

 ## Positional Arguments

 The way positional arguments are defined is intended to be similar to how